 - Book bags and other belongings must be stored in a provided locker

 - Cell phones, smart watches and all other non-medical electronic devices must be silenced and stored in a provided locker

 - Due to unique circumstances presented by testing situations, children are not allowed in the testing area

 - Minors who accompany students and wait outside the Testing Center must have another adult present for supervision.
 Students who are accompanied by minor children will not be admitted to the Testing Center unless another adult is present to supervise the minor

 - Only water bottles are allowed in the testing room after they are checked by staff

-- Academic integrity is expected of all students.
+- Academic integrity and compliance with the student code of conduct are expected of all students while in the Testing Center.
 Suspected violations will be reported to the appropriate Director

 - Exams cannot be started within 30 minutes of closing